Tampa Bay International School

 We feature both a vibrant program of progressive Jewish education that is open to all and a parallel program of ethics and world beliefs.
 For all our students, we prioritize the teaching of social justice (tzedakah and tikkun olam), the promotion of peace (shalom) and the protection of our planet (shmirat ha adamah).

-With instruction held primarily outdoors, our school draws on the educational philosophies of both Montessori and Reggio Emilia.
-Our low student-teacher ratio allows us to provide instruction that is highly individualized, differentiated, and student-driven.
+Our school draws on the educational philosophies of both Montessori and Reggio Emilia and our low student-teacher ratio allows us to provide instruction that is highly individualized, differentiated, and student-driven.

 Tampa Bay International School, founded in 2020 by Bennett Zamoff, offers a unique combination of Spanish language immersion and International studies, including a core curriculum of Jewish Studies or Ethics & World Beliefs.
-Our school serves students from kindergarten through Grade 7 for the 2022-2023 school year, growing to Grade 8 for the 2023-2024 school year.
+Our school serves students from kindergarten through Grade 7 for the 2023-2024 school year.

 Our Head of School Bennett Zamoff brings 24 years of experience teaching students at world-class institutions including Washington International School in Washington, DC and Shorecrest Preparatory School in St. Petersburg, Florida.
 Bennett has additionally taught abroad in Quito, Ecuador and in the Montgomery County, Maryland Public Schools, where he began his educational career working with elementary school students in a Spanish immersion program for over four years.